-The amount allocated to each programme depends on the quality of the proposal (quality criteria, section B.2), the SDC's overall budget available for programme contributions, and the number of recipients of such contributions.
+The amount allocated to each programme depends on the SDC's overall budget available for programme contributions, and the number of recipients of such contributions.

-In addition, ceilings are defined for maximum possible programme contributions in order to maintain the NGOs' financial independence.
+In addition, ceilings are defined for maximum programme contributions in order to maintain the NGOs' financial independence.
 These are calculated as a percentage of the NGO's international programme budget.
 The SDC may specify uniform criteria in this respect.

 Umbrella organisations, cantonal federations and NGO alliances may receive up to 40% of their members' aggregated international programme budgets.
-Large NGOs may receive up to 30% of this budget.
+Large NGOs may receive up to 30% of their budget.

-In addition, no NGO (individually or as a member of an alliance), cantonal federation or umbrella organisation may receive a programme contribution of more than CHF 8 million.
-On the basis of the funds allocated, every applicant is required to submit an adapted programme document for the credit proposal and the programme contribution contract.
+In addition, no NGO (individually or as a member of an alliance or umbrella organisation), or cantonal federation may receive a programme contribution of more than CHF 8 million.
+Based on the funds allocated, every applicant is required to submit an adapted programme document for the credit proposal and the programme contribution contract.